Ira De Augustine Reid: Career

 Upon graduation from Morehouse College, Reid taught sociology and history at Texas College, followed by a year of teaching social science at Douglass High School in Huntington, West Virginia.

 From 1924 to 1928, Reid worked for the New York branch of the National Urban League, where he began as an apprentice and then fellow, before serving as an industrial secretary alongside Charles S. Johnson.
 Johnson and Reid collected data for the 1928 National Interracial Conference, held in Washington, DC.
 Reid then succeeded Johnson as the director of research and as editor of the Urban League's publication, Opportunity.

 Reid was appointed to a professorship of sociology at Atlanta University in 1934, hired by department chair W.E.B.
 Du Bois.
 During his time there, Reid was the founding director of the People's College (1942), an adult education program.
 From years 1944-1946 he served as chair of the Sociology department and editor (1944-1948) of the journal Phylon: The Atlanta University Review of Race and Culture.
 Reid then spent one year as a visiting professor of educational psychology in New York University's School of Education, becoming the first black full-time faculty member at a white northern university during the time of "separate but equal."

 Through the support of the American Friends Service Committee in 1947, Reid joined the faculty at Haverford College, where he was the college's first black professor.
 He became the chair of the Department of Sociology and Anthropology in 1948, where he remained until retirement in 1966.
 During these years, he held visiting appointments at several universities, and served as a consultant and board member for sociological and educational initiatives and organizations, including the Pennsylvania Governor's Commission on Higher Education.
 From 1947 to 1950, Reid was the assistant editor of American Sociological Review and an officer of the Eastern Sociological Society and American Sociological Association.

+In 1952 he helped Kenneth and Mamie Clark draft The Effects of Segregation and the Consequences of Desegregation: A Social Science Statement, which was signed by dozens of sociologists, psychologists and other social scientists and provided as a major piece of evidence in the Brown vs Board of Education Supreme Court case.